KosmiderPrzemyslaw/REST_API/README.md

-By using this application, the user using the form can add items to the list.
+By using this application, the user using HTML form can sending items/books to the list in this case i used ajax.POST method.
-I would like to create possibility of deleting and editing individual books from the list.
-In the application, I use jQuery and Ajax to work with JSON objects.
+I used jQuery and Ajax to work with JSON objects and HTTP methods like POST, DELETE, PUT, GET.
+User can add, update, delete objects from DB or check more information about books/products.
+I used backend java server wrote in Jersey to manage data.
+Furthremore by using $.ajax GET i get all data from backend server and print them into HTML table.